saturn-network/launchpad/README.md

   }
 ]
 ```
 * Step 5: Create a Pull Request.
-Once approved your IDEO will be displayed on [LAUNCHPAD LINK TO BE DETERMINED].
+Once approved your IDEO will be displayed on https://www.saturn.network/launchpad.

 **Please note we have to manually approve pull requests and we may refuse requests containing abusive content or misleading information that will alienate our website visitors.**